Computational Tinkering: A Playful Approach to Creating With Code

 Location: Room Grand Hyatt Travis C/D

-mike petrich Mitchel Resnick Natalie Rusk Karen Wilkinson
+mike petrich Mitchel Resnick Dr. Natalie Rusk Karen Wilkinson

 When Seymour Papert introduced the phrase "computational thinking," he described how children learn powerful ideas through making personally meaningful projects.
 In this session, we'll tinker with computational thinking and highlight Papert's innovative approach to learning and teaching.
 Join us to explore new activities that bridge physical and digital tinkering.